 The disconnect she could not name at the time was this: 3,000 people knew what she looked like on her best days.
 Not a single one of them knew what she was actually thinking.
 The account was real.
 The person behind it had become, somehow, a performance that she was increasingly exhausted by.

 She went to church occasionally.
 She believed in God in the theoretical way — as background fact rather than living relationship.
-She had been told, in various church contexts, things like "your identity is in Christ," and she had nodded, because it seemed like the right answer.
+She had been told things like "your identity is in Christ," and she had nodded, because it seemed like the right answer.
 But the words had never landed at the depth where the wound actually was.

 The shift came not from a program or a sermon but from a youth leader who sat with her after a Wednesday night service and asked, simply: "What's actually going on with you?
 Not on Instagram.
 With you."